Fort Ann, NY Demographics

 A map of Fort Ann's Population by Race

-Of the 1,293 places in New York, Fort Ann is the 1087th most populous.
+Fort Ann is ranked the 1096th most populous place in New York, out of 1,291 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Fort Ann was ranked the 1087th most populous place in the 2020 Census.

 Fort Ann's White Population